maitreytalware/Recommendation-Engines/Collaborative Filtering/README.md

 ## 2. Common metrics used to find closest neighbors

 There are a number of ways we might go about finding an individual's closest neighbors
+1. **Similarity Based Measures**
     1. Pearson's correlation coefficient
     2. Spearman's correlation coefficient
     3. Kendall's Tau
+2. **Distance Based Measures**
-4. Euclidean Distance
+    1. Euclidean Distance
-5. Manhattan Distance
+    2. Manhattan Distance